Flipgrid Basics 💻📱🖥

 ⭐️ Explain how to access information, products, and services to enhance health.

 Once you’re ready to create your first Topic to explore mathematical thinking, you can dive right in from your Educator Admin or head to the Discovery Library for inspiration.
-Here is a sampling of Health and PE Topics currently available in the Disco Library, all created by fellow educators and ready to be used with your learners!
+Here is a sampling of Health and PE Topics currently available in the Disco Library, all created by fellow leads and ready to be used with your learners!

 🚀 Discovery Library: Elementary (Ages 3-10)